Application of regularization maps to quantum mechanical systems in 2 and 3 dimensions: Conclusion

-In section 3, we have studied the mapping between equations of motion of damped harmonic oscillator in 2-dimensions to those of Kepler problem.
-Here too, first, using a time-dependent point transformation, we mapped the damped harmonic oscillator to that of a shifted harmonic oscillator, the shifted frequency depending on the damping co-efficient.
-Now, the equations of motion of the shifted harmonic oscillator are mapped to that of Kepler problem, using Bohlin-Sudman map.
-We follow it up with the mapping between the corresponding Schr\"odinger equations.
+We then extend the mapping of motion of shifted harmonic oscillator to Kepler problem to the mapping between the corresponding Schr\"odinger equations.
 Using this, we map eigenfunctions and eigen values of these two systems.
-This map shows that the eigen functions of (shifted) harmonic oscillator corresponding to even eigen values are mapped to that of H-atom, as in the undamped case\cite{ners}.
-In the undamped case, it has been shown that the eigenfunctions corresponding to the odd integer eigen values are mapped to that of a charged vortex system\cite{ners}.
-Here too, we note that the eigen value equation in Eqn.(\ref{eveqn}) in terms of the complex co-ordinate $\omega=x_1+ix_2=\rho e^{i\phi}$ introduced in Eqn.(\ref{comc}) is $(4\frac{\partial^2}{\partial_\omega \partial_{\bar\omega}}+\frac{m{\tilde\Omega}}{2}{\bar\omega}\omega) \psi(\omega, {\bar\omega})=E\psi(\omega, {\bar\omega})$.
+This map shows that the eigenfunctions of (shifted) harmonic oscillator corresponding to even eigen values are mapped to that of H-atom, as in\cite{ners}.
+It has been shown in \cite{ners} that the eigenfunctions corresponding to the odd integer eigen values are mapped to that of a charged vortex system.
+Here too, we note that the eigen value equation in Eqn.(\ref{eveqn}) in terms of the complex co-ordinate $\omega=x_1+ix_2=\rho e^{i\phi}$ is $(4\frac{\partial^2}{\partial_\omega \partial_{\bar\omega}}+\frac{m{\tilde\Omega}}{2}{\bar\omega}\omega) \psi(\omega, {\bar\omega})=E\psi(\omega, {\bar\omega})$.
 Under the parity transformation, $\omega\to\pm\omega$ and we have $z\to z$.
 Thus we see that under $\omega\to\pm\omega$, $arg(z)$ changes by $2\pi$.
 Thus parity eigenstates $\psi_\sigma(\omega, {\bar\omega})=\psi_\sigma(\omega, {\bar\omega})e^{2i\sigma arg(\omega)}$, where $\sigma=0$ for even and $\sigma=\frac{1}{2}$ for odd states, respectively, are mapped to $\psi_\sigma({\bar z}, z)e^{i\sigma arg(z)}$.
 The parity even states, having zero phase factor will get mapped to the eigenfunctions of H-atom.
-The non-zero phase factor for the parity odd states will lead to the mapping of these states to that of charged magnetic vortex system as in the undamped case, \cite{ners}.
-This discussion is relevant for the mapping of eigenfunctions and eigen values obtained in subsection 2.2.
-Here too, we have seen that the eigenfunctions corresponding to the even eigen values of harmonic oscillator with inverted sextic potential are only mapped to that of system with combination of $\frac{1}{r}$ potential and harmonic potential.
-It is thus natural to expect that the eigenfunctions corresponding to odd integer eigen values will be related to a damped H-atom in presence of a magnetic vortex.
+The non-zero phase factor for the parity odd states will lead to the mapping of these states to that of charged magnetic vortex system as in\cite{ners}.
+This discussion is relevant for the mapping of eigenfunctions and eigen values obtained in section 3 and 4.
+Here too, we have seen that only the eigenfunctions corresponding to the even eigen values of harmonic oscillator with inverted sextic potential are mapped to that of the system with combination of $\frac{1}{r}$ potential and harmonic potential.
+It is thus natural to expect that the eigenfunctions corresponding to odd integer eigen values will be related to a H-atom with an additional oscillator potential in presence of a magnetic vortex.